 The full email transcript can be viewed at the end of this article.

-After publishing the screenshots of the emails on social media (that were replicated elsewhere), R&S got in contact with Eddington Again to agree to terminating their contract, but with a condition that the artist takes down the social media posts (see below).
+After publishing the screenshots of the emails on social media, R&S got in contact with Eddington Again to agree to terminating their contract, but with a condition that the artist takes down the social media posts (see below).

 R&S has now removed ‘Damani3’ from streaming platforms, but Eddington Again says the IRSC codes needed to re-upload the music and retain its streaming figures has not been provided to them.